bchristman30/ActiveCodeGenerator/README.md

 ## Additional Requirements
 + Input textfiles should follow this template
-..* >lines starting with '#' flag start a comment
+> Lines starting with '#' flag start a comment
-..* >Lines starting with 'M' flag start a method definition
+> Lines starting with 'M' flag start a method definition